Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time

 In Figure \ref{fig:SADR example errors}, we show the relative errors between the DLR algorithms and the continuous DLRA or the true solution for different values of $\Delta t$.
-Projection-based methods, Algorithms \ref{alg: Eva Proj Splitt SDE algorithm} and \ref{alg: Stoch DLR Proj algorithm}, appear to be more accurate than the DLR Euler-Maruyama scheme.
-This trend supports Theorems~\ref{thm: convergence of DLR Euler-Maruyama}, \ref{thm: Numerical Convergence Eva}, and \ref{thm: Numerical Convergence Stoch DLR Proj}.
-Moreover, we notice that Algorithm \ref{alg: Eva Proj Splitt SDE algorithm} has smaller error with respect to the true solution unlike the DLR Projector Splitting for SDEs.
+Projection-based methods, Algorithms \ref{alg: Stoch DLR Proj algorithm} and \ref{alg: Eva Proj Splitt SDE algorithm}, appear to be more accurate than the DLR EM scheme.
+This trend supports Theorems~\ref{thm: convergence of DLR Euler-Maruyama}, \ref{thm: Numerical Convergence Stoch DLR Proj - DLRA}, and \ref{thm: Numerical Convergence Eva}.
+Moreover, we notice that Algorithm \ref{alg: Eva Proj Splitt SDE algorithm} has smaller error with respect to the true solution than the DLR Projector Splitting for SDEs.
 This trend may motivate further investigation of the theoretical convergence of Algorithm \ref{alg: Eva Proj Splitt SDE algorithm}, removing the dependence of the constant on the smallest singular value.
 Furthermore, Figure \ref{fig:SADR example errors} shows that the convergence rate of the projector-splitting methods stagnates for very small time steps.
 In this regime, the time discretization error is no longer the dominant source of error.
 Instead, the error is governed by the approximability assumption $\varepsilon$ defined in \eqref{eps bound projection}, which is independent of the time step.